ekrof/ekerhovd.it/site/content/post/azure-tf-adjoin/index.md

 ---
 title: Troubleshooting Windows AD join on Azure with Terraform
 description: Recently, I experienced some issues when attempting to use terraform to join a Windows VM to an on-prem domain using JsonADDomain extension.
-In this post, we'll examine the most frequent approaches of solving this issue in both Azure and Terraform.
+In this post, we'll examine the most frequent approaches to solving this issue in both Azure and Terraform.
-date: 2022-10-15T13:19:11+02:00
+date: "2022-10-15T13:19:11+02:00"
-image: frontpage.png
 math:
 license:
 hidden: false
 comments: true
 draft: false
+image: frontpage.png
 categories:
     - Azure
     - IaC
 ---

 ```terraform
 resource "azurerm_virtual_machine_extension" "vm_adjoin" {